YuDrew/ProducTime/README.md

 ## Current Functionality 💪
 * Handles different users via email login / logout / signup
-* User can create and edit tasks with due dates (future dates only!) and priority levels
+* User can create and edit tasks with due dates (future dates only!), priority levels, and task status
 * Log when User is working on a given task and when they stop
 * See how much time a User has spent working on tasks and in total